Am I considered an international student?

 The priority admission deadline for the following fall is November 15.
 That is our Early Action deadline.
 We recommend you apply by then to receive priority consideration for scholarships.
 You will have an admission decision by the end of January.
 Please note: All Pre-Dental and Pre-Pharmacy majors must apply by November 15.

 Other admission deadlines:

 Priority fall admission, transfer students: February 15

-Final fall deadline for all international students: June 1
+The final fall deadline for all international students: June 1

 Spring admission, Dental Hygiene transfer students: August 15

-Spring admission, first-year and transfer students: November 15
+Spring admission, first-year, and transfer students: November 15

 You can find more important dates on our Undergraduate Deadlines page.